jia1217/ParallelProgammingLabs/docs/Labs/DFT.md

 <img src="./imgs/DotProduct.png" alt="drawing" width="600"/>

-## MTV Implementation
+## MVM Implementation

-The MTV is $N$ dot products.
+The MVM is $N$ dot products.
 It can be realized with the following code:

 ```c++
 int T[N][N];